Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Results

 \subsection{Validation of the numerical storm surge model}

 Fig. \ref{fig:stat_residuals} shows time series, histograms, and autocorrelation plots of the residuals in Nordic4-SS at each of the three chosen locations.
 Each color represents a station.
 Although the magnitude of the residuals is different at the three stations, they all show errors larger than 10 cm and a pronounced seasonal cycle.
 Furthermore, predominantly negative residuals indicate that Nordic4-SS overall overestimates the meteorological component.
 In the autocorrelation plots, the shaded areas are delimited by the confidence intervals, and values outside these bands are considered significantly autocorrelated.
-Notice that the lags are of 12 hours because the residual time series are 12-hourly.
+Note that the lags are of 12 hours because the residual time series are 12-hourly.
 The autocorrelation plots indicate significant non-randomness in the residuals at all three locations and, thus, a signal that has the potential to be corrected.
 Although the three stations have different autocorrelation patterns, they all show significant autocorrelation the first 10 days, with two longer-period peaks around two weeks and just before one month.
+These peaks coincide with the periods of spring and neap tides, that occur every two weeks (alternating), and the M2 tide which is on a 28 day cycle, providing evidence that the tides have an important influence on the residuals.